RazvanBugoi/subscription-layout-design/README.md

 ## The purpose of this project was to recreate the layout based on images provided.

+## You can check the functional version of the project [here](https://razvanbugoi.github.io/subscription-layout-design/src/index.html)

 <p align="center"> Desktop View </p>

 ![Desktop View](desktop-view.png)